 Kesi Mahendran is a social and political psychologist working on migration-mobility, non-mobility, belonging, integration and citizenship - including public narratives of European citizenship.
-A specialist in dialogical approaches, her research programme aims to contribute towards an understanding of the dialogue between citizens and governments on vexed political questions.
+A specialist in dialogical approaches, her research programme seeks to understand the dialogue between citizens and governments on vexed political questions.
 After working as a senior analyst in the Scottish Government she joined the Open University in 2007.
 She co-directed the Enactments Programme within the Centre for Citizenship, Identities and Governance alongside Engin Isin and then Agnes Czajka.
 She has a longstanding interest in teaching adults psychology having taught at Southwark College London,University of Stirling and University of Edinburgh.
 Kesi Mahendran is the convenor of the PSA Comparative European Politics specialist group alongside Gregg-Bucken-Knapp (University of Gothenburg).
 The photo banner above features PSA CEP members at dinner in Moscow on a suprisingly mild evening in November 2015

 Current research projects relate to: